7tawqeer/Attendance-Register/README.md

 This project is already deployed and live!

-**To test the application:**
+**To test the this:**
 👉 Look at the **"About"** section on the right-hand side of this GitHub page.
-Click the website link provided there to open the live application.
+Click the website link provided there to open the live preview.

 ## 🛠️ Built With